Shergarh, Mardan

 Shergarh (شېر ګړھ) is a town in Takht Bhai tehsil of Mardan District on the edge with Malakand District in Khyber Pakhtunkhwa province of Pakistan.
-It located 12 km from Takht Bhai, Khyber Pakhtunkhwa, Pakistan.
+It is located 12 km from Takht Bhai, Khyber Pakhtunkhwa, Pakistan.

 Overview and history

 The literal meaning of Shergarh both in Urdu and Pashto language is "home of the lions".
 It falls under the NA-10 seat of the National Assembly's Electoral Process.
 It lies on the Grand Trunk road in addition to which it divides Mardan District and Malakand agency.

-To the east of Shergarh on around 2km there lies Jarhai and "Hathian" which is the hometown to many politicians such as Rahim Dad Khan (late)(PPP) Ali Muhammad Khan (PTI).

-To the West of shergarh there lies Badragga, Harichand and Qutabgarh, Badragga is also hometown to Sayyed Muhammad Ali Shah Bacha and Sayyed Ahmad Ali Shah Bacha(PPP).
+To the east of Shergarh, approximately 2km, are the towns of Jarhai, and Hathian—which is the hometown to many politicians.
+To the West of Shergarh there lies Badragga, Harichand and Qutabgarh.

-Shergarh is also the hometown to Former Director Planning L&DD (Ext)KPK Dr Badshah Zad Gul.

-The town is very old, in fact, some historians cited that it can be traced back to the 13th century.
+The town is very old; some historians believe it can be traced back to the 13th century.
 Its an important point in the trade routes passing between Peshawar and Swat.
-Under Buddhist rule, a town existed at the same location, but had a Buddhist name.
-There is a famous Darul Uloom, present in the town, named Islamia Arbia Shergarh which was built in 1951.
-The founder of this Darolum was Muhtamim Maolana Mohammad Ahmad, who took education from Dar ul uloom Deuband India.
-T, who was also one of the famous political and social figure of the area.
+Under Buddhist rule, a town existed at the same location, but with a Buddhist name.
+There is a famous Darul Uloom in the town that is named Islamia Arbia Shergarh; it was built in 1951.
+The founder of this Darolum was Muhtamim Maolana Mohammad Ahmad.